dvkramer/fire-drill-windows/README.md

   - Adds itself to the system startup.
   - Uses a mean time to happen (MTTH) of 1 month to randomly determine when drills will occur.

+## Usage
+1. Download and unzip the release
+2. Place the fire drill folder wherever you want i.e. inside your documents folder.
+There is no installer.
+3. Run scheduler.exe
+4. Everything should be set up!
+To verify, you can check the startup tab in your task manager.
+The scheduler should add itself to this list, so the software can persist between reboots and deliver random, realistic fire drills.

 ## Why Fire Drill?
 Practicing fire escape plans can be a lifesaver in emergencies.
 Fire Drill encourages users to prepare effectively by simulating the stress and urgency of a real fire scenario.